Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Offline Experiments

 \end{itemize}

-For all algorithms, there are two main parameters to construct the explanation sentences, which impact metrics.
-The number of attributes shown in explanations and interacted items connected to the attribute.
+For all the algorithms, there are two main parameters for constructing explanation sentences that impact the metrics.
+The number of attributes shown in explanations and the interacted items connected to the attribute.
 For both, we set to three.
-Multiple attributes are only shown in the explanation when there is a tie in the score between attributes.
+This number was inspired by the work of \cite{kouki2019personalized}, who discovered that three to four explanations were sufficient for most people to not be overwelmed with information.
+Hence, three paths can be shown to users as explanations.
+Multiple attributes are only shown in the explanation when there is a tie in the scores between attributes.
 More than one interacted item is shown if there are multiple items connected to the top-ranked attribute by the scoring function of the explanation algorithms.\looseness=-1